-Attack Risks: The Litecoin-Blockchain may face threats such as denial-of-service (DoS)

-attacks or exploits targeting its consensus mechanism, which could compromise network integrity.
+Attack Risks: The Ethereum blockchain may face threats such as denial-of-service (DoS) attacks or exploits targeting its consensus mechanism, which could compromise network integrity.

-Centralization Concerns: Although claiming to be decentralized, Litecoins's number of miners within the network compared to other blockchains and the influence of the affecting network resilience.
+4. Centralization Concerns: Although claiming to be decentralized, Ethereum relatively smaller number of validators/concentration of stakes within the network compared to other blockchains and the influence of the Ethereum Foundation (as of 2025-03-09) might pose centralization risks, potentially affecting network resilience.

-Litecoin Foundation (as of 2025-04-15) might pose centralization risks, potentially blockchain technology may make Litecoin appear less competitive or become outdated, potentially impacting the usability or adoption of the token.
+5. Evolving Technology Risks: Technological Obsolescence: The fast pace of innovation in blockchain technology may make Ethereum less competitive or become outdated, potentially impacting the usability or adoption of the token.